-Viewers become artists at Yayoi Kusama's new show, Give Me Love, which opened last Saturday at David Zwirner Gallery in New York.
-Becoming a part of the installation as soon as they step into one third of the show, the "Obliteration Room," visitors are handed round rainbow-coloured stickers to place wherever they choose in an all-white space designed to look like a typical American suburban house.
-The effect illustrates Kusama's obliteration theory using her signature dots: over time, the pristine surfaces of the room will be completely transformed into a blur of colour by visitors and their stickers.
+Viewers become artists at Yayoi Kusama's new show, Give Me Love, which opened this past Saturday at David Zwirner Gallery.
+Becoming a part of the installation as soon as they step into one third of the show, the "Obliteration Room," visitors are handed round rainbow-colored stickers to place wherever they choose in an all-white space designed to look like a typical American suburban house.
+The effect illustrates Kusama's obliteration theory using her signature dots: over time, the pristine surfaces of the room will be completely transformed into a blur of color by visitors and their stickers.

-Taking up two spaces at 519 and 525 West 19th Street, the exhibition also includes paintings from Kusama's My Eternal Soul series as well as new polka-dot pumpkin sculptures.
-The paintings are personal, autobiographical statements (with titles like I Who Have Taken an Antidepressant), imagined in Kusama's vivid style and.
+Taking up two spaces at 519 and 525 West 19th Street, the exhibition also includes paintings from Kusama's My Eternal Soul series, and new polka-dot pumpkin sculptures.
+The paintings are personal, autobiographical statements (with titles like I Who Have Taken an Antidepressant), imagined in Kusama's vivid style and, of course, with dots.
 It's as easy to get lost in their broad brushstrokes, striking palette and intensity as it is in the dizzying "Obliteration Room."
 Dots also cover the steel pumpkins — pumpkins, too, have been a longtime theme in Kusama's work, but are reimagined here in forms tall enough and shiny enough to reveal the viewer's reflection.